russelldb/bigsets/doc/bigsets-design.md

 removal.
 Each vnode has the causal information it needs to remove superseded writes and tombstones unilaterally.

-My initial hope was to implement this logic in the leveldb compaction code, but I think I confused the logical structure of level with the actual structure, and this compaction algorithm runs on the logically ordered set of keys for a set.
-In the worst case we can use reads (see above) to detect when a set is at a certain garbage-to-key ratio (yet to be determined) and submit it to be compacted.
-In that case compaction consists of a fold/read that identifies keys to be removed.
-This feature is essential but also the most contentious and difficult, if we can't find a way to do this efficiently bigsets may be dead in the water for the current design.
-We may have to consider going back to read-before-write for each element added.
-This would make batch writes pretty bad, I imagine.
+My current hope is to implement the actual dropping/removal of keys inside leveldb's compaction code.
+Deletes are writes in level, so avoiding writing 1000s of "delete" keys is a bonus.
+At the moment we use reads to generate the compaction set-tombstone and write it into level.

 This algorithm has been implemented in the eqc test `bigset_eqc` and statistics are displayed after the run.